Site and Build Faster, Smarter and More Resilient Data Centers and Large Load

 Each of these pillars plays a vital role.

 For example, a site with cheap power but no available land or fiber access may stall development.
-Similarly, a great parcel of land without enough power capacity or a stable power source could lead to downtime and cost overruns.
+Similarly, a great parcel without enough withdrawal capacity or a stable power source could lead to downtime and cost overruns.

-Where a data center connects to the grid has a direct impact on project costs, reliability and long-term scalability.
-Poor data center site criteria decisions can lead to expensive transmission upgrades, delayed interconnection or limited access to affordable power.
+Where a data center or large load connects to the grid has a direct impact on project costs, reliability and long-term scalability.
+Poor siting decisions can lead to expensive transmission upgrades, delayed interconnection or limited access to affordable power.

-For data center developers and utilities, aligning siting strategy with grid capacity, infrastructure plans and future demand ensures:
+For developers and utilities, aligning siting strategy with grid capacity, infrastructure plans and future demand ensures:

 • Lower development and operating costs by reducing the need for new transmission builds.